Himanshujchavan/HEALTHCARE-AGENTS/README.md

 # AI Health System

-AI Health System is a multi-agent healthcare analysis platform built with FastAPI, LangChain, LangGraph, SQLAlchemy, and a React frontend.
+AI Health System is a multi-agent healthcare analysis platform built with FastAPI, LangChain, LangGraph and a React frontend.

 The project combines structured health data, symptom interpretation, risk reasoning, and alert/report generation into a coordinated agent workflow focused on diabetes and metabolic risk screening.